Width-k Eulerian polynomials of type A and B and its Gamma-positivity: Width-k Eulerian polynomials of type

-Let $\varepsilon(P)$ denote the set of all enriched $P$-partitions and $\varepsilon^{(\ell)}(P)$ denote the set of left enriched $P$-partitions.
+Let $\varepsilon(P)$ be the set of all enriched $P$-partitions and $\varepsilon^{(\ell)}(P)$ be the set of left enriched $P$-partitions.
 The number of (left) enriched $P$-partitions is finite if we assume that $|X|=p$.
-In this case, define \emph{the enriched order polynomial}, denoted $\Omega'(P,p)$, to be the number of enriched $P$-partitions $f:P\to X'$ and \emph{ the left enriched order polynomial}, denoted $\Omega^{(\ell)}(P,p)$, to be the number of left enriched $P$-partitions $f:P\to X^{(\ell)}$.\\
+In this case, we define \emph{the enriched order polynomial}, denoted by $\Omega'(P,p)$, to be the number of enriched $P$-partitions $f:P\to X'$ and \emph{ the left enriched order polynomial}, denoted by $\Omega^{(\ell)}(P,p)$, to be the number of left enriched $P$-partitions $f:P\to X^{(\ell)}$.